 Starting with the right idea

-As with all forms of marketing, video series are sparked by an idea before they become roaring successes.
+Like all forms of marketing, video series are sparked by an idea before they become roaring successes.
 As the very core of what your series will become, the idea becomes the driving force behind every development.
-As such, it is vital that your idea does everything right.
+As such, your idea must do everything right.

 It has to hit all the right notes with your audience, embody all of your company values and, most importantly, draw attention to your brand.
 Good ideas can be hard to come by.
 Great ideas are yet more elusive.
 But there are certain ways to help coax fresh creativity from the recesses of your mind or those of your creative team.